 Definitions of Calculator’s Financial Terms

 Loan Amount – Total amount of money you’re looking at borrowing.
+This would not include the amount of interest you would be paying based on your interest rate.

 Payment – The amount of money you have to pay each month (or every week or every two weeks depending on the payment frequency you choose) to pay off the loan.